bratislava/bratislava.sk/README.md

 # bratislava.sk

-**This repository houses the code & CMS server of the new bratislava.sk website.**

 This project is led by the [Department of Innovation and Technology of the City of Bratislava](https://inovacie.bratislava.sk).
 We’re making it entirely open-source as we believe this promotes [savings, collaboration, auditability and innovation](https://publiccode.eu) in the public sector.

 Our goal is to be transparent about services we’re developing and providing, as well as to invite other cities and municipalities to build on top of the same or similar open-source technologies we’ve already tested and used - to foster an ecosystem of collaboration between teams facing similar challenges.
 We’ll be happy to [get in touch.](mailto:innovationteam@bratislava.sk)